Our Diet’s Impact on Climate Change

-The first step therefore is being better informed.
+The first step therefore, is being better informed.
 This includes reading the ingredient labels and looking up what we’re unfamiliar with.
 It requires a clearer understanding of what we’re putting into our bodies and the environment.
 That’s essentially the basis for a healthy and sustainable food culture.
 Developing this habit will in turn contribute to our own healthy, long-term survival!

 To recap, selecting organic food and getting better informed of ingredients is the way to go!
 Such practices will help to reduce our environmental burden and potentially improve human health.
-Now that I’ve piqued your interest about sustainable eating practices, perhaps you’re wondering if there are any other tips?
+Now that I’ve piqued your interest in sustainable eating practices, perhaps you’re wondering if there are any other tips?

 It’s a Beautiful Day in the Neighborhood

 Buying local is a wonderful way for you to get in touch with your food!
-Moreover, if you’re especially excited about what you eat, a way to take it up a notch is grow your own.
+Moreover, if you’re especially excited about what you eat, a way to take it up a notch is to grow your own.
 While we might not all have the luxury of garden space, even large cities now offer community gardens or other urban alternatives.

 Having said that, I do acknowledge that we might not be able to find everything we need locally.
 There are certain ingredients that we might prefer from specific regions (for example Indian pepper or Spanish Saffron, etc.).
 However, for our everyday nutritional needs, looking locally is a great way to satisfy your appetite.
 It’ll help you learn more about your own region as well as the historic & seasonal specialties of your home environment.

-For those of you living urban environments, there are options for you as well.
+For those of you living in urban environments, there are options for you as well.
 Not only at your local farmer’s market, but there is also an increasing trend towards developing urban agriculture and rooftop farming.

 Now that we covered some of the benefits gained from choosing to eat local & organic, this is normally the point in the discussion where the issue of cost comes up.
 Is it really more expensive to go green?